Rondidon/climate-impact-dashboard/README.md

 # ECOTRACE - CO₂ Emissions Visualization Tool

 EcoTrace is a modern, responsive web application designed to display CO₂ emissions data for countries and companies.
 Developed as part of a case study at IU International University, this tool aims to increase environmental awareness by providing easy access to emissions data through a user-friendly interface.
-Leveraging the latest in web technologies, EcoTrace offers an informative platform for users seeking to understand the carbon footprint of various entities.

 ## Available Scripts